How East of England Ambulance Service CFRs are using Raizer Chairs to put More Ambulance Hours back into the System

 To this end, Felgains have equipped the EEAST CFR teams with Raizer Emergency Lifting Chairs – enabling them to respond single-handedly and get fallen persons up off the floor quickly, smoothly and safely.

 What is the Raizer?

 The Raizer is a motorised lifting chair that assembles around a fallen person and lifts them up to a seated or perching position.
 It is easy to assemble and use for the caregiver, and it is safe, smooth and very reassuring for the fallen person.

-The Impact and Results: High Leave at Home Rates, Empowered CFRs and Putting Ambulance Hours back into the System
+The Impact and Results: High Leave at Home Rates, Empowering CFRs and Putting Ambulance Hours back into the System

 By getting to the fallen patients quickly, making sure they’re not injured, and lifting them up off the floor, EEAST can provide a much better patient experience, and the fallen person can remain in their own home – which is better for them and means they can continue their normal life.

 What EEAST have seen from the pilot is a very high leave at home rate with no ambulance backup required, and some very positive patient experiences where the fallen person has received a rapid response – often within 15-20 minutes – and been able to remain in their own home.
 The pilot has also provided very positive experiences for the volunteer CFRs themselves, who feel empowered to give more back to their communities – a factor that is especially important to them.

 EEAST have seen the positive impact of less ambulance callouts.
 As this programme progresses, the CFRs will be dealing with hundreds more patients in the course of a year.
 This not only makes a big difference in improving patient experiences and outcomes, it effectively gives EEAST more ambulance hours back into the system to respond faster to category 1 and 2 calls.